fbpx

 A. Meadows, Abbie E. Wood, Bill Queal, and Tom Longboat pose at Ebbets Field in Brookyln, NY (Image Source: Wikimedia Commons)

 Longboat escaped the school and moved in with his uncle, who hid him from authorities.
 He eventually met Bill Davis, a Six Nations Mohawk who also competed as a distance runner.
 Though lacking formal training, Longboat immediately won races in Hamilton and Caledonia.
 In 1907, with the assistance of Davis and the West End YMCA, he entered the Boston Marathon.
-Not only did Longboat defeat his competition by half a mile, he shattered the race record by five minutes, too.
+Not only did Longboat defeat his competition by half a mile, he shattered the race record by five minutes.
 In only his third competitive race, Longboat became one of the most famous athletes in the world.

 A year later, Longboat represented Canada in the marathon at the 1908 Olympics in London.
 Though heavily favoured before the race, he struggled and ultimately collapsed in the final quarter.
 Despite the failure, the race turned distance racing into an international sensation, and in a highly-publicized 1909 competition, Longboat became a distance running world champion.